Nahid-Hossain/Competitive-Programming/Algorithm and Data Structure/test.md

 # LOJ 1238 - Power Puff Girls
 **Problem Statement:** </p> In this problem, we have a 2D grid denoting the home city of the power puff girls - Blossom, Bubbles and Buttercup.
-Each cell of the grid is denotes either
+Each cell of the grid is either-
 *  '**.**' means an empty place

 *  '**a**' denotes the position of Blossom